Mac-10 Case Hardened Patterns

 While Case Hardened skins were reserved mainly for knife skins, in 2021, Valve decided to add one more gun to this line, releasing the much-coveted CS2 Mac-10 Blue Gems.
 The Dust 2 Collection became the first to include this skin, but then Valve also added it to the Dust 2 Souvenir Packages on the following Majors: Stockholm 2021, Antwerp 2022, and Rio 2022.

 With a thousand variations of yellow-blue-purple dye proportion on the weapon’s surface, the CS community quickly reached the consensus that the best Mac-10 Case Hardened patterns are the copies with the ocean blue dominating the color palette.
-As with other Case Hardened skins, those are called “Blue Gems” to distinguish them from the less valuable regular patterns.
+As with other CS2 Case Hardened skins, those are called “Blue Gems” to distinguish them from the less valuable regular patterns.

 What Is the Difference Between Mac-10 Case Hardened Patterns?

-The market value of a CS2 skin typically depends on the weapon’s float index, a number assigned to a gun as it is dropped or unboxed.
+Blue Gem is definitely one of the best Mac 10 skins, and the market value of a CS2 skin typically depends on the weapon’s float index, a number assigned to a gun as it is dropped or unboxed.
 Of course, the skins with lower float (which means less visible wear) cost more, while more tattered copies are cheaper.

 However, one additional unchangeable parameter of every CS weapon is a pattern, which influences an appearance.
 For most skins, the pattern index isn’t such a big deal, but Case Hardened is an exemption to this rule.